Green-Software-Foundation/if/src/models/README.md

 ### Overview

 A manifest file for a graph might contain many nodes each representing some different part of an application's stack or even different applications running on different machines.
 It is therefore common to have time series data in each component that is not directly comparable to other components either because the temporal resolution of the data is different, they cover different periods, or there are gaps in some records (e.g. some apps might burst but then go dormant, while others run continuously).
 This makes post-hoc visualization, analysis and aggregation of data from groups of nodes difficult to achieve.
-To address this, we created a time synchronization model that takes in non-uniform times series and snaps them all to a regular timeline with uniform start time, end time and temporal resolution.
+To address this, we created a time synchronization plugin that takes in non-uniform times series and snaps them all to a regular timeline with uniform start time, end time and temporal resolution.

 We do this by implementing the following logic: